E.164: Numbering formats

-The E.164 recommendation provides the telephone number structure and functionality for five categories of telephone numbers used in international public telecommunication.
+The E.164 recommendation provides the telephone number structure and functionality for five categories of telephone numbers used in international public telecommunications.

 For each of the categories, it details the components of the numbering structure and the digit analysis required for successful routing of calls.
 Annex A provides additional information on the structure and function of E.164 numbers.
 Annex B provides information on network identification, service parameters, calling/connected line identity, dialing procedures, and addressing for Geographic-based ISDN calls.
 Specific E.164-based applications which differ in usage are defined in separate recommendations.

 The number categories are all based on a fifteen-digit numbering space.
 Before 1997, only twelve digits were allowed.
 The definition does not include any international call prefixes, necessary for a call to reach international circuits from inside the country of call origination.